 You should make your employer aware straight away and they should deal with this issue, potentially under the disciplinary policy.

-My partner is in a high risk category, can I refuse to go back to work?
+I have been shielding, can I refuse to go back to work?

 If you don’t have childcare then returning to work might not be an option for you.
 You can discuss with your employer whether you can be furloughed (or remain on furlough for now) or whether you can work from home in some capacity.
+There may also be an option to take some annual leave or unpaid leave.

-Should my employer provide me with PPE?
+Should my employer provide me with Personal Protective Equipment (PPE)?

 There is no blanket requirement that all employees who attend work need PPE.
 The guidance is specific to different industries/sectors and generally, if social distancing can be maintained, PPE will not be compulsory.
 You should discuss any specific concerns or requirements with your employer.